Lotus Absolute, White

 White Lotus Absolute

-Physical Appearance: Viscous, dark brown fluid with a molasses-like consistency that may require special use instructions to blend.
+Appearance: Viscous, very dark, orange-red, transparent liquid with a molasses-like consistency that may require special use instructions to blend.

 - Dilute with Fractionated Coconut or Bourbon Vanilla 30%, not Sunflower!
 Review by white_rabbit334